MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeOnline/administration/site-mailbox-retirement-faq.md

 [Back to top](#summary)

-## Site mailbox inaccessible in Outlook and OWA
+## Are site mailboxes still accessible in Outlook and OWA?

-Following [our announcement to retire site mailboxes](https://techcommunity.microsoft.com/t5/microsoft-365-blog/update-retirement-of-sharepoint-site-mailboxes-in-microsoft-365/ba-p/1754704), access to the site mailbox is now stopped from the clients (Outlook and OWA).
+Following [our announcement to retire site mailboxes](https://techcommunity.microsoft.com/t5/microsoft-365-blog/update-retirement-of-sharepoint-site-mailboxes-in-microsoft-365/ba-p/1754704), access to site mailboxes from the clients (Outlook and OWA) is now stopped.

-After the change is rolled out, you'll experience the following in Outlook and OWA:
+Because of this change, you'll now experience the following conditions in Outlook and OWA:

 - Outlook

-   Outlook displays the site mailbox in the left pane, just like an automatically mapped delegate mailbox.
-After this change, Outlook will stop receiving site mailbox-related payloads in Autodiscover, which is used to automatically map site mailboxes.
-The existing automatically mapped site mailboxes will disappear from the Outlook client.
-The end user won't see any errors.
+   Outlook displays the site mailbox in the left pane in the same manner that it displays an automatically mapped delegate mailbox.
+Outlook no longer receives site mailbox-related payloads in Autodiscover, the feature that was used to automatically map site mailboxes.
+Any existing site mailboxes that were automatically mapped will be removed from the Outlook client.
+User won't receive any related error messages.

 - Outlook on the web (OWA) extension

-  Clicking the site mailbox application in the SharePoint site will launch the OWA extension to display site mailbox content.
-After this change, the end user will receive the following error when trying to access the site mailbox:
+  Clicking the site mailbox application in the SharePoint site will start the OWA extension to display site mailbox content.
+Because site mailboxes are no longer accessible, users will receive the following error message when they try to access a site mailbox:

   > HTTP 500 something went wrong, You don't have access to this mailbox.
   >
   > Microsoft.Exchange.Clients.Owa2.Server.Core.OwaExplicitLogonException

-  This change doesn't block exporting site mailbox data to PST by using eDiscovery.
-You can follow the steps mentioned earlier to export data from the site mailbox to PST.
+  This change doesn't block exporting site mailbox data to a .pst file by using eDiscovery.
+You can follow the steps from the "How can I keep the data from my site mailboxes?" section to export site mailbox data to a .pst file.

   [Back to top](#summary)